New Patients (972) 382-6855

 Sleep Apnea Treatment Plano, TX

-Dr. Mark Sowell is a board-certified dentist in Plano, TX, and trained in the evaluation of sleep apnea.
-He provides sleep apnea treatment options that go beyond the traditional Continuous Positive Airway Pressure (CPAP) machine.
+Dr. Mark Sowell and Dr. Sara Chen are board-certified dentists in Dallas, TX.
+They can evaluate you for sleep apnea, a sleep-related disorder.
+We provide sleep apnea treatment options that go beyond the traditional Continuous Positive Airway Pressure (CPAP) machine.

 What is Sleep Apnea?